 To quote Yogi Berra, "Before I start talking, let me say this:"

-I became interested in well drilling and drilling my own well when I happened upon a Brady T Pack or Well Point Installation Kit in Home Depot.
+I became interested in drilling my own water well when I happened upon a “Brady T Pack” or “Well Point Installation Kit” in Home Depot.
 It is a fitting with connections for two hoses and a piece of two inch PVC.
 Here is their photograph of the Well Point Installation Kit.

 Brady's instructions included this diagram of how the drilling or washing process works.
 As you can see, water from two hoses is pumped down through a piece of two inch pipe (PVC) where it washes cuttings from the bottom of the whole up to the top.
 The cuttings come up to the surface on the outside of the pipe.

-According to the instructions from Brady, the PVC is rotated back and forth using Channel Locks and is slowly worked into the ground while the water washes the cuttings back up to the top.
+According to the instructions from Brady, the PVC is to be rotated back and forth using Channel Locks and is slowly worked into the ground while the water washes the cuttings back up to the top.

 The object is to drill down to water bearing sand where a wellpoint is installed by putting it down through the two inch PVC and then raising the two inch PVC sufficiently to expose or leave the wellpoint in the water bearing sand at the bottom of the hole.
 Ideally, you want to pull the two inch PVC completely out of the ground.

 I bought the Brady Wellpoint Installation kit and it worked quite well down to about 15 to 20 feet.
 My problem was the water table where I lived at the time was at 17 feet.
 I needed to go deeper.
+The top of the wellscreen must be placed way under the water table.

 HOMEMADE HANDLE FOR PVC PIPE

 The handle helped a lot.
 It was much easier to control the PVC and I was able to put more force into the drilling motion.
 I got down to 25 feet!
 Then I got stuck.
-My problem, it turned out was simply a lack of patience.
-Interestingly, the weak link in drilling a well using PVC for both a drill stem and a drill bit is not the relatively weak drill stem or the plastic "drill bit."
+My problem, it turned out, was simply a lack of patience.
+Interestingly, the weak link in drilling a well using PVC for both a drill stem and a drill bit is not the weak (human) drilling motor, the relatively weak drill stem or the plastic “drill bit.”
 It is the lack of sufficient water flow.
 I had two household hoses connected to the Brady kit but I could have easily used the water from ten more.
 Because I was drilling faster than the water was washing the cuttings to the surface, I got stuck.
 This technique requires more patience than I initially realized.

 By now I had a 17 foot hole and a 25 foot hole in my back yard.
 I diligently filled in both holes and packed them as best I could.